Writing

 Stimpson, Christopher M., Advait M. Jukar, Amelia Bonea, Susan Newell &

 Eliza Howlett.
 ‘A “large and valuable” Siwalik fossil collection in the archives of the Oxford University Museum of Natural History.’
-Historical Biology, DOI: 10.1080/08912963.2022.2070017.
-Available OA: https://www.tandfonline.com/doi/full/10.1080/08912963.2022.2070017
+Historical Biology, 36, 7 (2024): 1167-79.

 Bonea, Amelia. ‘“Contagion by Telephone”: Print Media and Knowledge about Infectious Diseases in Britain, 1880s-1914.’
-Technology and Culture, vol. 62, no. 3 (2021): 1063-1086.
-Awarded the 2022 SHOT Mercurians Prize in the History of Communication Technologies.
+Technology and Culture, 62, 3 (2021): 1063-86.
+Winner of the Inaugural SHOT Mercurians Prize in the History of Communication Technologies 2022.

 Bonea, Amelia. ‘”This cable… was not in my words”: Gandhi, the Telegraph and Political Communication in the British Empire.’
-In Chandrika Kaul (ed.), M. K. Gandhi, Media, Politics and Society: New Perspectives.
-Palgrave Macmillan, 2020.
+In Chandrika Kaul (ed.), M. K. Gandhi, Media, Politics and Society: New Perspectives, pp. 7-24.
+Basingstoke: Palgrave Macmillan, 2020.

 Bonea, Amelia.
 ‘Telegraphie und das globale Nachrichtennetzwerk.’
-In Raphael Gross, Melanie Lyon and Harald Welzer (eds.), Von Luther zu Twitter: Medien und politische Öffentlichtkeit, pp. 127-144.
+In Raphael Gross, Melanie Lyon and Harald Welzer (eds.), Von Luther zu Twitter: Medien und politische Öffentlichtkeit, pp. 127-44.
 Frankfurt am Main: Stiftung Deutsches Historisches Museum and S. Fischer Verlag, 2020.

 Bonea, Amelia.
 ‘Technological Anxieties: Telecom Towers and Public Health Controversies in Urban India’.
-Contemporary South Asia, 25 (2017), no. 2, 196-211.
+Contemporary South Asia, 25, 2 (2017): 196-211.

 Bonea, Amelia.
 ‘Imperial Posts and Telegraphs’.
-In Encyclopedia of Empire, ed. by John M. MacKenzie, pp. 1-6.
+In John M. MacKenzie (ed.), Encyclopedia of Empire, pp. 1-6.
 Oxford: Wiley Blackwell, 2016.

 Bonea, Amelia.
 ‘Telegraphy and Journalism in Colonial India, c.
 1830s-1900s’.
-History Compass 12 (2014), no. 5, 387-397.
+History Compass 12, 5 (2014): 387-97.

 Bonea, Amelia.
 ‘The Medium and Its Message: Reporting the Austro-Prussian War in the Times of India’.
-Historical Social Research 35 (2010), no. 1, 167-187.
-(Open-access)
+Historical Social Research 35, 1 (2010): 167-87.
+[Open access]

 Published translations

 Yamasaki, Akiko.
 ‘Handicrafts and Gender in Modern Japan’, trans.
 Amelia Bonea.
-Journal of Modern Craft 5 (2012), 259-274.
+Journal of Modern Craft 5 (2012): 259-74.

 Children’s books

 Bonea, Amelia.
 The Magic Mango.
 Pratham Books’ StoryWeaver, 2018.
-(Open-access, available in Arabic, Bahasa Indonesia, Bengali, French, Hindi, Kannada, Marathi, Kora, Portuguese, Romanian, Spanish and Tamil)
+[Open access, available in Arabic, Bahasa Indonesia, Bengali, French, Hindi, Kannada, Marathi, Kora, Portuguese, Romanian, Spanish and Tamil]

 Book reviews